-- (2) Whenever any default occurs in the payment of wages of any employee at any mine upon the day appointed by this Act for the payment thereof, every person who is the owner, agent or manager of the mine shall send or cause to be sent on the day after the occurrence of such default to the Chief Inspector a notice in writing setting out the default and the date thereof and in case such notice is not sent within the said time, every person who is the owner, agent or manager of the mine shall be guilty of an offence. - (3) (a) An agreement may be made between the employer and the employed as to the payment of wages at more frequent intervals than twice a month and with a waiting period between the agreed date for payment and the last day of the period for which wages are paid other than is prescribed in subsection (1). - (b) A duplicate of every such agreement shall be filed with the Chief Inspector. - (c) During the subsistence of the agreement the provisions thereof as to the periods for which wages are to be paid and the days upon which wages are to be paid shall be deemed to be substituted for the provisions of subsection (1) of this section and shall have the same force and effect as if such provisions had been enacted as a part of this Act. - (d) Upon the production of any duplicate agreement filed in compliance with this section by the Chief Inspector or a District Inspector in any court, such duplicate agreement shall be deemed and accepted by every such court as conclusive evidence of the terms of such agreement. - (e) Upon it being made to appear to the Minister that any agreement for the payment of wages does not conform to the provisions of this subsection, he may by order, of which notice shall be published in The Alberta Gazette, declare that any such agreement is null and void as and from the date of publication of notice of the order or any later date mentioned therein.
+(2) Whenever any default occurs in the payment of any wages of any employee at any mine upon the day appointed by this Act for the payment thereof, every person who is the owner, agent or manager of the mine shall send or cause to be sent on the day after the occurrence of such default to the Chief Inspector of Mines a notice in writing setting out the default and the date thereof and in case such notice is not sent within the said time, every person who is the owner, agent or manager of his mine shall be guilty of an offence.

+(3) (a) An agreement may be made between the employer and the employed as to the payment of wages at more frequent intervals than twice a month and with a waiting period between the agreed date for payment and the last day of the period for which wages are paid other than is prescribed in subsection (1) of this section.

+$(b)\,\,{\rm A}$ duplicate of every such agreement shall be filed with the Chief Inspector.

+(c) During the subsistence of any such agreement the provisions thereof as to the periods for which wages are to be paid and the days upon which wages are to be paid shall be deemed to be substituted for the provisions of subsection (1) of this section and shall have the same force and effect as if such provisions had been enacted as a part of this Act.

+(d) Upon the production of any duplicate agreement filed in compliance with this section by the Chief Inspector or a District Inspector in any Court of any kind, such duplicate agreement shall be deemed and accepted by, every such Court as conclusive evidence of the terms of such agreement.

+(e) Upon it being made to appear to the Minister that any agreement for the payment of wages does not conform to the provisions of this subsection, he may by order, of which notice shall be published in The Alberta Gazette, declare that any such agreement is null and void as and from the date of publication of notice of the order or any later date mentioned therein.

-- 21.-(1) The owner, agent or manager shall cause to be kept a record of all the workmen employed in or about the mine, in which there shall be set down the sum due to each workman upon each day upon which wages ought to be paid under the provisions of this Act, or of any agreement, and also the amount of any sum or sums actually paid to him. - (2) Every manager shall permit an inspector at any reasonable hour to inspect such record and to make extracts therefrom. - (3) The owner, agent or manager shall before each pay day furnish without charge to each employee a wage statement, showing the total wages earned, the deductions made, setting out each item and the net amount earned and payable to the employee. - 22.-(1) Unless it is otherwise expressly provided to the contrary by an agreement between the employer and the employees, when the amount of wages paid to any of the persons employed in a mine depends on the amount of the coal or other mineral gotten by them, they shall be paid according to the weight of the mineral gotten by them, and such mineral shall be truly weighed accordingly at a place as near the mine entrance as reasonably possible: - (2) Before weighing for the purpose of ascertaining the coal or other mineral gotten, the car shall be disconnected from any other car in the trip and shall be brought to a complete stop.
+22.-(1) The owner, agent or manager shall cause to be kept a record of all the workmen employed in or about the mine, in which there shall be set down the sum due to each workman upon each day upon which wages ought to be paid under the provisions of this Act, or of any agreement, and also the amount of any sum or sums actually paid to him.

+(2) Every manager shall permit an inspector at any reasonable hour to inspect such record and to make extracts therefrom.

+(3) The owner, agent or manager shall before each pay day furnish without charge to each employee a wage statement, showing the total wages earned, the deductions made, setting out each item and the net amount earned and payable to the employee.

+23. Unless it is otherwise expressly provided to the contarary by an agreement between the employer and the employees at any time when the amount of wages paid to anyof the persons employed in a mine depends on the amount of mineral gotten by them, such persons shall be paid according to the weight of the mineral gotten by them, and such mineral shall be truly weighed accordingly at a place as near the mine entrance as reasonably possible;